Chapter 15: Dynamic Digital Design

 — Adrienne LaFrance, “Raiders of the Lost Web”

 That quote is the beginning of a magazine story published in The Atlantic in 2015 about how innovative news forms published on the web can entirely disappear.
-It focuses on a 34-part feature story published in 2007 in The Rocky Mountain News in 2007, a daily newspaper in Colorado founded in 1859.
+It focuses on a 34-part feature story published in 2007 by The Rocky Mountain News, a daily newspaper in Colorado founded in 1859.
 The series included a custom website with multimedia and documents made public for the first time ever, and was a finalist for the Pulitzer Prize.
 And then, in 2009, The Rocky Mountain News closed.
 It was a highly respected paper and this was a huge blow at a time when newspapers were laying off thousands of reporters during the Great Recession.

 Soon after the newspaper closed, the website fell apart.
 Their award-winning stories just didn’t exist online anymore.
 The multimedia reporters and web designers who’d abruptly lost their jobs suddenly had no record of their work.
 And this has happened many other times, too.